hammadbinsajjad/Open-In-Warp-Terminal/README.md

 ## Known Issues

-Unlike other applications like Konsole that can open folders in the terminal using commands, this service menu utilizes a workaround which doesn't well with some default Warp terminal's settings.
+Unlike other applications like Konsole that can open folders in the terminal using commands, this service menu utilizes a workaround which doesn't work well with some default Warp terminal's settings.

-if the setting `Restore windows, tabs and panes on startup` is enabled (which it is by default), 2 windows get opened when using this service menu.
-One that restores the windows and tabs for the setting and one that has the folder opened within it.
+If the setting `Restore windows, tabs and panes on startup` is enabled (which it is by default), 2 windows get opened when using this service menu.
+One that restores the windows and tabs for the setting, and one that has the folder opened within it.

 Disabling this setting should open only a single window with the required folder.